computational-cell-analytics/micro-sam/README.md

 - interactive 3d segmentation
 - interactive tracking of 2d image data

-**Early beta version**
+**Beta version**

+This is an advanced beta version.
+While many features are still under development, we aim to keep the user interface and python library stable.
-This is an early beta version.
-Any feedback is welcome, but please be aware that the functionality is under active development and that several features are not finalized or thoroughly tested yet.
+Any feedback is welcome, but please be aware that the functionality is under active development and that some features may not be thoroughly tested yet.
-Once the functionality has matured we plan to release the interactive annotation applications as [napari plugins](https://napari.org/stable/plugins/index.html).
+We will soon provide a stand-alone application for running the `micro_sam` annotation tools, and plan to also release it as [napari plugin](https://napari.org/stable/plugins/index.html) in the future.

 If you run into any problems or have questions please open an issue or reach out via [image.sc](https://forum.image.sc/) using the tag `micro-sam` and tagging @constantinpape.

-**New in version 0.02**

-- We have added support for bounding box prompts (see the gif below), which provide better segmentation results than points in many cases.
-- Interactive tracking now uses a better heuristic to propagate masks across time, leading to better automatic tracking results.
-- And have fixed several small bugs.

 ![box-prompts](https://github.com/computational-cell-analytics/micro-sam/assets/4263537/d04cb158-9f5b-4460-98cd-023c4f19cccd)